Rancho Rincón de los Esteros: History

-The second claim was filed by Francisco Berryessa (of the Berryessa family of California) et al. with the Commission in 1852 and a patent for 1844 acre awarded in 1873.
+The second claim was filed by Francisco Berryessa (of the Berryessa family of California) et al. with in 1852 and a patent for 1844 acre awarded in 1873.
 Francisco Berreyesa was the son of Guadalupe Berreyesa (1816–1850) and Maria Dolores Alviso (1817–1850), who was daughter of Ignacio Alviso and Margarita Bernal.

-The third claim was filed by Ellen E. White with the Commission in 1852 and a patent for 2308 acre awarded in 1862.
-Charles White (1823–1853), a native of Ireland who came overland from Missouri in 1846 with his wife, Ellen E. White, and two children, was one of San Jose's leading and wealthiest citizens in the half-dozen years before and after statehood.
+The third claim was filed by Ellen E. White in 1852, with a patent for 2308 acre awarded in 1862.
+Charles White (1823–1853), a native of Ireland who came overland from Missouri in 1846 with his wife, Ellen E. White, and two children, was one of San Jose's wealthiest citizens in the half-dozen years before and after statehood.
 He was alcalde of the Pueblo of San José in 1848.
 White also owned Rancho Cholame and Rancho Pala.
 Charles White was killed in the explosion of the steamboat "Jenny Lind" en route from Alviso to San Francisco on April 11, 1853.

-Originally the Mexican rancho extended between Arroyo Penitencia in the east to Rio Guadaloupe in the west.
+Originally the Mexican rancho extended between Arroyo Penitencia in the east to Rio Guadalupe in the west.
 By the time the US courts confirmed the grant, the portion east of Coyote Creek had been lost to settlers in Milpitas.

-The marshy land, only a few feet above sea level in most places, was used for cattle grazing for a long period of time after the original grant.
-Numerous orchards existed on the land in the early 1900s, and, in addition, lettuce was grown here more recently in the 1970s.
+The marshy land, only a few feet above sea level in most places, was used for cattle grazing after the original grant.
+Numerous orchards existed on the land in the early 1900s, with lettuce growth beginning in the 1970s.

 Legacy

 Today, multiple locations within San Jose bear the name of the rancho.
-The Rincon de los Esteros (or simply Rincon) district and Rincon South neighborhoods of North San Jose cover the majority of the former rancho.
+The Rincon de los Esteros (or simply Rincon) district and Rincon South neighborhoods of North San Jose cover the majority of the former ranch.

 Rincón de los Esteros is also the name of a housing project within the Rincon district.